OPAN and Elder Abuse

-In 2017- 2018 this one off funding grant is being used to support new and existing OPAN elder abuse projects, with the aim of formulating a national focus on elder abuse prevention activities.
+In 2017- 2018 this grant has been used to support new and existing OPAN elder abuse projects, with the aim of formulating a national focus on elder abuse prevention activities.
 Initiatives already undertaken include an independent review of OPAN’s elder abuse advocacy and prevention programs as seen below.

 The funding is also supporting the existing elder abuse service run by OPAN’s South Australian member organisation Aged Rights Advocacy Service (ARAS).
 This service has been recognised as delivering the best and most mature elder abuse prevention and advocacy service in Australia.
 In 2017 – 2018 OPAN is testing this service model at a national level with the other OPAN member organisations.

 An investment in building capacity in the areas of supported decision making and understanding and responding to elder abuse in rural and remote areas is also being supported through new projects.
 These identified needs have been recognised as significant national issues in the recent Australian Law Reform Commission report https://www.alrc.gov.au/publications/elder-abuse- report.
 The projects aim to address these issues to reduce their impact on Australia’s vulnerable elderly.

-OPAN is committed to continue to work on elder abuse prevention activities and hopes new funding may become available from mid-2018 to further support the aim of addressing this national crisis.
+OPAN is committed to continue to work on elder abuse prevention activities now that the Minister for Aged Care has provided further funding to support OPAN in addressing this national crisis.